 The first question that comes to mind is, “What gauge wire do you use for dual batteries?”
-The simple answer is “four or six,” although a little bit less.
+There is a simple answer is “four or six,” although a little bit less.
 The lower awg values will transfer power to the battery better.
-And as a general rule, you should run the cables a hundred feet before switching to the next smallest size.
+As a general rule, you should run the cables a hundred feet before switching to the next smallest size.
 An isolator is also essential, as a dual battery will prevent the main battery from pulling on the secondary.

 The first thing to determine is the type of connection you’ll be making between the two batteries.
 You want to connect the positive terminal of one battery to the negative of the other.
 Then, you’ll want to use a thicker gauge of wire.
 The higher the amperage, the higher the gauge size you’ll need.
 As long as the batteries are connected in series, use a thicker wire.

 How Many 12V Batteries Can I Connect in Parallel?